micahwoods/micahwoods.github.io/_posts/2019-02-15-the-turfgrass-genki-level-part4.md

 ![genki level plotted against speedo](/img/keya_ratio_jan.png)

 When the GL is the same as the speedo, the point will fall on the 1:1 line.
-What if the point would fall to the left (or above) the 1:1 line?
+What if the point would fall to the left of (or above) the 1:1 line?
 That means that the growth for that time duration is more than would have been expected, given the amount of N supplied.
-And if the point falls to the right (or below) the 1:1 line?
+And if the point falls to the right of (or below) the 1:1 line?
 That means that one is pushing the grass with N fertilizer during that time duration but the growth response isn't happening yet.

 Here we can look at this for January, August, and October 2018.